 The organised tour takes this hassle away, and also gives you the benefit of a guide.
 There are several interesting stories, myths and legends attached to the Temple of Poseidon at Cape Sounion you might otherwise be unaware of without them.

-- The tour is normally 4 hours long
+- The guided tour is normally 4 hours long

 - Take the afternoon tour to see the sunset as well